Open-CSP/open-csp/.github/README.md

 ## Installation

-Follow these steps to set up your OpenCSP wiki:
+Follow these steps to set up your Open CSP wiki:

 0. [Install Mediawiki](https://www.mediawiki.org/wiki/Manual:Installing_MediaWiki) version 1.35 and make sure you can connect to an ElasticSearch instance.
 1. Copy the instal script from [this github repo](https://github.com/Open-CSP/open-csp/blob/main/.github/install_open_csp.sh) to your mediawiki server.